millidavids/django-in-docker/README.md

-# Django In Docker
+# Django Starter

-This is a repository that will provide a complete development environment for Django, using python 3.5, in docker.
+This repo will be a starter for django 1.9, using python 3.5, in a docker dev environment.